Sean-Xiao-Liu/gatling-maven-plugin-demo-java/README.md

   demonstrating sufficient Gatling functionality
 * proper source file layout

+**Here are the commands to run tests**

-To use recorder, use command:
+1. To use recorder, use command:
 ```
 mvn gatling:recorder
 ```

-To run tests， use command:
+2. To run tests, use command:
 ```
 ./mvnw gatling:test
 ```